vlstill/presentations/qrs_2017/pres.md

 *   using LLVM and clang helps a lot for C/C++ support

 *   DIVINE also re-uses C and C++ standard libraries
-*   allows for more precise verification then re-implementing C++ support
+*   more precise verification then with re-implementation of C++ support

 . . .